-Relevance of Quality over Appearance
+Relevance of quality over appearance

 Effective branding is about improving the product and the way you market it.
-If the product is quite bad or if your interactions are half-hearted, then it doesn’t matter what you call your company.
+If the product is bad or if your interactions are half-hearted, then it doesn’t matter what you call your company.
 This will have very little to do with how your customers perceive you.

-Timely Response and Resolution
+Timely responses and resolutions

 Poor packaging is an instant downer for customers.
-Your product could be great but your packaging needs to reflect that.
+Your product could be great, but your packaging needs to reflect that.
 At the end of the day, what you’re selling will speak for itself.
 But investing a bit of time and money into making your product look presentable says a lot about your brand.
 And that’s why it’s important.

-Over-competitiveness is Overrated
+Over-competitiveness is overrated